-Situated infront of the old airport Tempelhofer Feld in Berlin-Neukölln was an old cemetery: Neuer St. Thomas Friedhof.
+Situated in front of the old airport Tempelhofer Feld in Berlin-Neukölln was an old cemetery: Neuer St. Thomas Friedhof.
 The cemetery was closed in 2012, the last burial took place in 1988.
 Officials removed the gravestones, fenced the area and left nature uncultivated.
-While entering the field was offcially prohibited, residents around the area broke holes into the fence and started using the area as a recreational space.
+While entering the field was officially prohibited, residents around the area broke holes into the fence and started using the area as a recreational space.
 This led to an interesting mix of wilderness and occasional traces of human presence (abandoned sofas, keys, trash, shoes…).
-While officials were not appreaciating the unconventional usage of the place, they still tolerated the claim that residents were making on it.

 place: Neuer St. Thomas Friedhof, Berlin-Neukölln